DeiC-HPC/GPU-learning/mdbook/src/native.md

 ```

 {:.code-info cuda}
-So how do we allocate memory on the GPU and copy data to and from it.
+So how do we allocate memory on the GPU and copy data to and from it?
 There are
 two ways that you can do this.
 Firstly you can use `cudaMalloc`, where you have
 control and choose when to copy to and from the GPU.